dagem81/dagem81.github.io/_posts/2025-07-06-attacking-jwts.md

 ```
 Since we know the secret, we can recreate the signing key and tamper the token as we please and resign it so that its valid token.

-To do this on BurpSuite:
+To do this on Burp Suite:
 1. Go to the JWT Editor tab and generate a new symmetric key
 2. Change the `"k":` parameter to the Base64Url-encoding of the secret (`c2VjcmV0MQ==` for secret1 in this case).
 ![img-description](/assets/symetric_key.png)